-To set up electronic payments or direct deposit, you’ll need your checking account number.
-The easiest way to find that number is on a personal check (but there are other solutions if you don’t have checks).
+You typically need your checking account number to set up electronic payments or direct deposits.
+The easiest way to find that number is on a personal check (but there are other solutions if you don’t have checks handy).

-The account number is located on the bottom of your check.
+The account number is located at the bottom of your check.
 There should be three sets of numbers in a special computer-readable font at the bottom: